 Denver-based rock band, Professor Plumb, is the brainchild of Benom Plumb.
-Professor Plumb, is his first solo effort and is comprised of Benom Plumb (songs, vocals and 2nd Bass), Alex Bailey (1st Bass, Chloe Tang), John Demitro (guitars, The Velveteers / Pink Fuzz) and Ben Hatch (drums, keys, The Bright Silence).
-The band brings high-energy rock with a taste of satire, punk, blues and classic rock elements.
+Professor Plumb is comprised of Benom Plumb (songs, vocals, Bass, Drums) and collaborator and electric guitarist, John Demitro (of The Velveteers / Pink Fuzz).
+The band’s music brings high-energy rock with a taste of satire, punk, blues and classic rock elements.
+Notable for 2019, Professor Plumb performed invite-only performances at The Boulder International Film Festival; just released an animated music video for the instrumental song, “Pleiades”; and has multiple releases slated for 2020 and beyond.

 Benom Plumb’s professor job at CU Denver and an inspirational story from 2014 is where the band name, Professor Plumb, originates.
 Plumb, a music industry veteran, is acquaintances with Jon Foreman, the band leader of Switchfoot.
 Plumb had brought Foreman to campus to talk with the CU Denver music students the day of Switchfoot’s show at The Gothic Theater.
 The visit had meant so much to Foreman, that he introduced the band’s hit song “Meant To Live” by talking about his day with Plumb and the students, then dedicated the song to “Professor Plumb”.
 Plumb was in the audience that night as a guest of Foreman’s, and this is what inspired him to settle on the band name, Professor Plumb.